-Syrian state media reports explosion in capital
+Syrian state media: Bombing targets checkpoint in capital

 - Former Starbucks CEO Howard Schultz is mulling an independent run for president in 2020

-Explosions have been rare in Damascus since Syrian government forces captured the last rebel-held neighborhoods and suburbs of the capital last year.
+Attacks have been rare in Damascus since Syrian government forces captured the last rebel-held neighborhoods and suburbs of the capital last year.

-Such blasts had left hundreds dead over the course of the nearly eight-year civil war.
+Bombings had left hundreds dead over the course of the nearly eight-year civil war.